GIScience/ohsome-api/README.md

 ## Examples

-This section gives you some example request URLs and show the results returned by the REST API.
+This section gives you some example request URLs and shows the results returned by the REST API.

 * http://localhost:8080/elements/count?bboxes=8.6128,49.3183,8.7294,49.4376&types=relation&time=2014-01-01/2017-07-01/P6M&keys=building&values=yes
 <p>